isabella232/slack-helpscout-collector/README.md

-# GitHub HelpScout Collector
+# Slack HelpScout Collector

-This is a server to collect `issues` events from GitHub through [webhooks](https://developer.github.com/webhooks/) and sent them to [HelpScout](https://helpscout.com) with the [Mailbox API 2.0](https://developer.helpscout.com/mailbox-api/).
+This is a server to collect `helpscout` events from Slack through [message actions](https://api.slack.com/actions) and sent them to [HelpScout](https://helpscout.com) with the [Mailbox API 2.0](https://developer.helpscout.com/mailbox-api/).
 To link repositories to mailboxes we use the environment variable `HELP_SCOUT_MAILBOXES`.
-The stucture of the JSON looks like this:
+The structure of the JSON looks like this:

 ```json
 {